University of California, Los Angeles: Notable faculty and alumni

 Geography professor Jared Diamond won the 1998 Pulitzer Prize for his book Guns, Germs, and Steel.
-Two UCLA history professors have each won 2008 Pulitzer Prizes for general nonfiction and history.
-Saul Friedländer, noted scholar of the Nazi Holocaust, won the prize for general nonfiction for his 2006 book, The Years of Extermination: Nazi Germany and the Jews, 1939–1945, and Daniel Walker Howe for his 2007 book, What Hath God Wrought: The Transformation of America, 1815–1848.
+Two UCLA history professors won 2008 Pulitzer Prizes for general nonfiction and history: Saul Friedländer, scholar of the Nazi Holocaust, won the prize for general nonfiction for his 2006 book, The Years of Extermination: Nazi Germany and the Jews, 1939–1945, and Daniel Walker Howe won for his 2007 book, What Hath God Wrought: The Transformation of America, 1815–1848.

 A number of UCLA alumni are notable politicians.
-In the State of Hawaii, Ben Cayetano ('68), became the first Filipino American to be elected Governor of a U.S. state.
-In the U.S. House of Representatives, Henry Waxman ('61, '64) represented California's 30th congressional district and was Chairman of the House Energy and Commerce Committee.
-U.S. Representative Judy Chu ('74) represents California's 32nd congressional district and became the first Chinese American woman elected to the U.S. Congress in 2009.
-Kirsten Gillibrand ('91) is a U.S. Senator representing the state of New York and was a U.S. Representative for New York's 20th congressional district.
-UCLA boasts two Mayors of Los Angeles: Tom Bradley (1937–1940), the city's only African-American mayor, and Antonio Villaraigosa ('77), who served as mayor from 2005 to 2013.
+In the state of Hawaii, Ben Cayetano (1968), became the first Filipino American to be elected governor of a U.S. state.
+In the U.S. House of Representatives, Henry Waxman (1961, 1964) represented California's 30th congressional district and was chairman of the House Energy and Commerce Committee.
+U.S. Representative Judy Chu (1974) represents California's 32nd congressional district and became the first Chinese American woman elected to the U.S. Congress in 2009.
+Kirsten Gillibrand (1991) is a U.S. senator representing the state of New York and was a U.S. representative for New York's 20th congressional district.
+UCLA boasts two mayors of Los Angeles: Tom Bradley (1937–1940), the city's only African-American mayor, and Antonio Villaraigosa (1977), who served as mayor from 2005 to 2013.
 Nao Takasugi was the mayor of Oxnard, California and the first Asian-American California assemblyman.
-Azadeh Kian, PhD at UCLA and Director of social sciences at University of Paris, is a prominent expert on Iranian politics.
-Ziane Djenidi, undergraduate student at UCLA is currently studying Neuroscience.
+Azadeh Kian, PhD at UCLA and director of social sciences at University of Paris, is a prominent expert on Iranian politics.